wx-chevalier/Awesome-Lists-and-CheatSheets/Specials/Showcases/Awesome-Codebases.md

 # Awesome Products & Codebases

+- [Projectbook #Project#](https://github.com/brettchalupa/projectbook): A collection of over 100 project ideas for learning new programming languages, frameworks, and libraries.

 - [Build yourself a Linux](https://github.com/MichielDerhaeg/build-linux): A short tutorial about building Linux based operating systems.

 - [2018-mkernel #Project#](https://github.com/arjun024/mkeykernel?subject=os): This is a minimalist kernel which prints "my first kernel" on the screen and then hangs.